The Renewable Energy Law Review: Nigeria

 Distributed and residential renewable energy

-Distributed renewable energy generation implies generation of electricity from renewable energy sources such as solar, wind, hydro and biomass near the point of use instead of centralised generation sources such as the national grid.50 Distributed energy resources can include solar panels, combined heat and power plants, electricity storage, small natural gas-fuelled generators and so on.
-Interestingly, Nigeria has massive solar energy potential and this happens to be the more developed and explored aspect of renewable energy resources in Nigeria presently.51
+Distributed renewable energy generation implies generation of electricity from renewable energy sources such as solar, wind, hydro and biomass near the point of use instead of centralised generation sources such as the national grid.52 Distributed energy resources can include solar panels, combined heat and power plants, electricity storage and small natural gas-fuelled generators, among other things.
+Interestingly, Nigeria has massive solar energy potential, which happens to be the more developed and explored aspect of renewable energy resources in Nigeria presently.53

-Lumos is one of the country's leading solar firms that sell self-contained solar facilities to residential units, thus providing relative access to clean energy.
-Other distributed renewable energy firms in Nigeria include Arnergy, Astrum energy and many others.
+Lumos is one of the country's leading solar firms that sell self-contained solar facilities to residential units, thus providing relative ease of access to clean energy.
+Other distributed renewable energy firms in Nigeria include Arnergy, Astrum Energy and many others.

 i Solar power purchase agreement

-This is a financial arrangement where the customer allows a third-party developer to own, operate and maintain the photovoltaic (PV) system on its property and purchases the system's electric output over an agreed period of time.
+This is a financial arrangement whereby the customer allows a third-party developer to own, operate and maintain the PV system on its property, and purchases the system's electric output over an agreed period of time.
 In other words, the host customer buys the services provided by the PV and not the PV system itself.
-It shifts the burden of installation and high capital upfront and even produces cash flow to the host customer.52
+It shifts the burden of installation and high capital upfront, and even produces a cash flow to the host customer.54

 ii Outright payment

 In this arrangement, the customer pays for the solar system installation outright and owns it.
-Sometimes, it will come at a discounted price.53
+Sometimes, this will come at a discounted price.55

 iii Lease to own

 Under this arrangement, the customer pays a fixed monthly payment to the installer but does not own the solar panel.
-Essentially, the solar installer will work with a separate leasing company to offer a solar lease.54 Some energy providers partner with certain financial institutions to provide consumer credits to customers who would need their services.
-On the other hand, cooperative societies have the option of paying off the cost of the entire system while the customers repay over a long period of time.55
+Essentially, the solar installer will work with a separate leasing company to offer a solar lease.56 Some energy providers partner with certain financial institutions to provide consumer credits to customers who need their services.
+On the other hand, cooperative societies have the option of paying off the cost of the entire system while the customers repay over a long period of time.57

 iv Pay as you go